 Step 4: Concentrate on the Big Picture

-Gather all of your information in a permanent document, location, or source that you will revisit frequently.
+Gather your information in a permanent document, location, or source that you will revisit frequently.
 Consolidate your duties, responsibilities, beliefs, goals, and aspirations into a few core themes or concepts.
 The end product may be a mantra or slogan that you repeat to yourself.
-It might be a photograph, a logo, or a document that you read once a week or once a month.
+It might be a photograph, logo, or document you read once a week or once a month.

 - “I believe…”